adudu21isme/vinegar-rpc/README.md

 > [!WARNING]
 > This is pending, do not install yet.
+Once this is complete, this warning will be removed.

 # RPC for [Vinegar](https://github.com/vinegarhq/vinegar)
 Since the Rich presence of Vinegar does not work for me, i have made this workaround for myself and decided to make it public if anybody else wishes to use it for now.